gsCHAMBIAL/quick-maps/README.md

 ```

-5. `getLatLngFrmLoc(arg)` and `plotRoute(arg)` methods can be used together to plot route between two location by providing their names.
+* `getLatLngFrmLoc(arg)` and `plotRoute(arg)` methods can be used together to plot route between two location by providing their names.

-6. Example
+* Example

-6.a Consider, you want to plot all possible routes between 'Delhi' and 'Mumbai' with 'Pune' as intermediate Location.
+    1. Consider, you want to plot all possible routes between 'Delhi' and 'Mumbai' with 'Pune' as intermediate Location.
-6.b In order to use `getLaLngFrmLoc`, write following code:
+    2. In order to use `getLaLngFrmLoc` and `plotRoute`, write following code:

 ```
     //Get the Latitude and Longitude of Delhi.